JoAnne Good: Actress

-As an actress, she is best known for her role as Carole Sands in the ITV soap Crossroads from 1981 to 1984.
-She played a schoolgirl in the 1978 cult British horror film Killer's Moon, and filmed an interview for the 2008 DVD release.
+As an actress, Good is best known for her role as Carole Sands in the ITV soap Crossroads from 1981 to 1984.
+She played a schoolgirl in the 1978 British horror film Killer's Moon, and filmed an interview for the 2008 DVD release.
 She also appeared in the all-star black comedy film Eat the Rich in 1987 and in the Only Fools and Horses episode "Go West Young Man" in 1981.
 She provided the voices of Lillie Lightship, Sally Seaplane and Pearl in Tugs, a show created by Robert D. Cardona, David Mitton and the original model makers of Thomas the Tank Engine & Friends.
 On stage she has played the title role in Educating Rita, co-starring with Norman Bowler, and for several years in the 1990s worked as part of Derek Nimmo's touring company, performing all over the world.
-She played several parts in The Bill, most recently in 2008, and was an extra in the Sex and the City film.
+She played several parts in The Bill and was an extra in the Sex and the City film.